anthonygrees/chef_poc/README.md

 Step 7: The CI/CD pipeline (i.e. Jenkins, Harness, Bamboo or Azure DevOps etc )  picks up the pull request which triggers automated testing and approvals.

+## Step 0.
+Prerequisites

+For the PoC you will require the following:
+- Server for Chef Automate / Chef Server
+- Server or Laptop for Chef Workstation.
+(Windows or Linux)
+- Server for each node you intend to manage with Chef and scan with InSpec.

+Note: All the server system requirements are listed below.

 ## Step 1.
 Install Chef Automate and Chef Server
 For a PoC we can install Chef Automate and Chef Server using an `all in one` deployment pattern.